Tudor Barn, The Hall, Milden, Lavenham, Sudbury, Suffolk CO10 9NY

 The Tudor Barn provides a very unusual Suffolk hostel farm stay location, off the beaten track, but accessible from London, the north and west by train.

-The barn sleeps 25 in four private bedrooms plus the huge, open plan 16th century barn, where you can also feast together at long oak banquet tables, relax in the large sitting area and in the winter gather around the roaring wood burner.
+The listed Grade II* ancient barn sleeps 25 in four private bedrooms plus the huge, open plan 16th century barn, where you also feast together at long oak banquet tables, relax in the large sitting area and in the winter gather around the roaring wood burner.
 You can sleep in singles, doubles, Tudor four-posters and truckle beds.
 Huge, well-kitted out underfloor-heated kitchen.
 Two bathrooms, four showers and seven more WCs.

 Friends, walkers, cyclists, can get together in spacious, beautiful, ancient and unspoiled surroundings, amidst the mixed farm landscape with hedges, old meadows, woodland and ponds.
 At Milden you can bring your own bikes, or borrow the 20+ adult road bikes, and explore the local Wool Town villages on the quiet country lanes of the South Suffolk Cycle Route and Constable Country or go kayaking down the River Stour.
 Alternatively explore historic houses or go further afield to the Suffolk coast.
 However, many that stay don’t go far - they walk the farm trails, run, hug trees, pond dip, read, play tennis, croquet or ping-pong, draw, paint, sing, play rounders, enjoy al fresco wine-tasting and picnic on the farm.
 Some guests borrow the barn's costumes and dress up for a Tudor evening, feasting and making merry Tudor style.